dBi to dBm Calculator

 Directional antennas can also make it more difficult to receive signals from other directions, so they are not always the best choice for every application.

-Antennas for cell phone boosters and TVs are often directional to maximize signal from a fixed cell tower or TV station.
-In this post we discussed a higher gain (8 dBi) antenna for Helium systems.
+Antennas for TVs are often directional to maximize the power of the received signal from a fixed TV station.